-This section presents a second case study that demonstrates the effectiveness of the concurrency model; it also shows the need for a higher level of abstraction than cycle-accurate simulations.
+This section presents a second case study that demonstrates the effectiveness of the concurrency model; it also shows the need for a higher level of abstraction than cycleaccurate simulations.
 The case study implements a parallel version of a sub-pixel accurate motion estimator using a 3D recursive search algorithm (3DRS).
-The case study was performed by a student during a master's project.
-The student started with an implementation of the 3DRS algorithm written in C. The first step involved separating the actual algorithm from the code that is needed to simulate the environment (e.g., read and write files to disk).
-This resulted in the computational network shown in Figure 11.a.
+This case study started from an implementation of the 3DRS algorithm written in C. The first step involved separating the actual algorithm from the code that is needed to simulate the environment (e.g., read and write files to disk).
+This resulted in the computational network shown in Figure 10(a).
 The whole 3DRS algorithm is implemented as sequential code in a single compute node.
-The student then parallelized the algorithm by hand.
-This resulted in the computational network shown in Figure 11.b, which was considered optimal by the student.
+A designer then parallelized the algorithm by hand.
+This resulted in the computational network shown in Figure 10(b), which was considered optimal by the designer.
 Analysis of the concurrency properties using CAST showed that the motion estimator, node estimate, is a bottleneck.
 A study of this node revealed that the motion estimator has to compute five sums-of-absolute differences (SADs) on the same data-set.
 These computations can be performed in parallel.
-The CAST analysis showed also that the dmx and block nodes should be integrated with the estimate node after extraction of the SADs.
-These changes were implemented by the student and led to the design shown in Figure 11.c.
-The concurrency measures for the three different solutions are shown in Figure 12.
+The CAST analysis showed also that the dmx and motion block nodes should be integrated with the estimate node after extraction of the SADs.
+These changes were implemented by the designer and led to the design shown in Figure 10(c).
+The concurrency measures for the three different solutions are shown in Figure 11.
 The measures indicate that the largest gain is achieved in the change from the manual solution to the solution found using CAST.